A memoir of exile and rebellion—

 told me stories of her home in Ukraine.

-streamed through the window, catching the gold
+Yellow sunlight streamed through the window,

-buried in her mournful blue eyes.
+and the steel buried in her mournful blue eyes.

 She never said why she told me these stories.